engine-programming/engine-programming.github.io/content/_index.md

 Engine programmers avoid using some parts of C++.
 It can depend on personal preference, but sometimes also for good reasons.
 Here are common examples with links to typical justifications:
 * Splitting code into many small functions: [John Carmack on Inlined Code](http://number-none.com/blow/john_carmack_on_inlined_code.html).
 * Object-oriented features such as virtual functions: [*"Clean" Code, Horrible Performance*](https://www.computerenhance.com/p/clean-code-horrible-performance) by Casey Muratori.
 * The STL: [Twitter thread](https://twitter.com/m_ninepoints/status/1497768472184430600) by Jeremy Ong.
-Many engine programmers end up developping their own replacement of the STL, such as the [Electronics Arts Standard Template Library](https://github.com/electronicarts/EASTL) whose documentation contains justifications.
+Many engine programmers end up developing their own replacement of the STL, such as the [Electronics Arts Standard Template Library](https://github.com/electronicarts/EASTL) whose documentation contains justifications.
 * Exceptions: [Hacker News comment](https://news.ycombinator.com/item?id=28164247) by Walter Bright.

 # 4. Computer Architecture and Performance